mrdaviesuk/Windows-External-Manifests/README.md

 6. Enter Value Data '1' and ensure Decimal is selected
 7. Click 'OK'

-There are .reg files included the repository, to add and remove this entry.
+There are .reg files included the Registry folder, to both add and remove this entry.